-- When should I choose to start to collect my Canada Pension Plan / my Old Age Security?
+- When should I choose to start to collect my Canada Pension Plan and Old Age Security?

 - How soon should I convert my RRSP to a RRIF?

-- Can I afford to support the lifestyle I have chosen or do I risk outliving my money?
+- Can I afford to support the lifestyle I’ve chosen, or do I risk outliving my money?

 - Have I chosen a well-informed drawdown strategy to protect the lone survivor financially, after the first of us passes?

 The bottom line?
-Successful passage from the first half of life to the second half of life depends on how well you manage your choices during TRRZY and transition from your saving years to your spending years.
+Successful passage from the first half of life to the second half of life depends on how well you manage your choices during TRRZY and how well you transition from your saving years to your spending years.